jtbooth1/chat/plan.md

 has tabs to select between your open coversations & pages.
 Then, below that, the conversation (messages sorted by latest created_at).
 At the bottom, a text entry box & "send".

+The styles.css stylesheet is extremely concise.
+It creates a theme by combining rules that apply to many element types in a single declaration.
+For example, there are only two padding rules, 8px and 4px.
+All elements that need padding should receive them in a single declaration.
+Copy this style for any behavior that is shared by many elements, such as hovering or flex-column behavior.

+Use variables to keep track of commonly used colors and spacings.

+## Color

+The app is grayscale with the exception of green, which is used for any button that will affect the server state.
+There are four shades of gray: dark, medium, light, and gray-white, the lightest.

 # Steps

 1. Database Schema DONE